2025 Health Professions Fair

-The Office of Pre-Health Advising and Mentoring is excited to announce the inaugural Health Professions Fair!
+The Office of Pre-Health Advising and Mentoring is excited to announce the 2025 Health Professions Fair!

-The Office of Pre-Health Advising and Mentoring invites the 'Canes community to attend our In-Person Health Professions Fair.
-This event provides a unique opportunity for direct contact with deans of admissions, admissions officers, financial aid officers, faculty, and staff from a wide variety of health professional programs and other organizations.
+The Office of Pre-Health Advising and Mentoring invites the 'Canes community to join us for our In-Person Health Professions Fair.
+This event offers a valuable opportunity to engage directly with deans of admissions, admission officers, financial aid representatives, faculty, and staff from a diverse range of health professional programs and related organizations.
+Don’t miss this chance to gain insights and make connections that can help shape your path in the health professions.

 Attendee Information